phiroict/kafka-packer-terraform-aws/README.md

 Packer installation instructions can be found [here](https://www.packer.io/docs/installation.html).

+We start with building the packer image, or take the one that is already there.
+Look for a name like:
+`kafka-2.1.1-(20190527012503)` and take the AMI ID and past that into the variable file (terraform/vars.tf) See below

 #### Terraform
 You need to create or change the .aws/credentials file to be able to run against your aws account.
 Adapt it in the provider.tf file.
 Then run from the terraform folder